 Employment Enablement Service

-The Employment Enablement Service supports young adults with complex needs to find a job, supports their training and helps them to stay in work
+The Employment Enablement Service supports young adults with complex needs to find a job, support their training and help them to stay in work.

 Remploy offers a range of programmes to train and prepare people with disabilities and mental health conditions to achieve their potential.

 The Prince’s Trust works with young people between the ages of 14 to 30 and includes many courses to enable people to lead fulfilling lives through employment.